 - Closing costs on a new home purchase

-These are expenses either you or your employer could cover, depending on whether or not your new job offers relocation assistance.
+These are expenses either you or your employer would cover, depending on whether or not your new job offers that helpful relocation assistance.

 How to Save Money on Relocation Costs

-After calculating all of the moving and housing expenses, you may feel overwhelmed.
-But the great news is that it’s still possible to save money when you relocate, either through getting relocation assistance from your new company or simplifying your move.
+After calculating all of the moving and housing expenses, it’s easy to feel overwhelmed.
+But the great news is that it’s still possible to save money when you relocate, either through getting relocation assistance from your new company or just simplifying your move.

 Find out if your new employer offers relocation assistance.

 Should you expect to foot the bill for your moving costs on your own?
 Probably not.
-According to an annual survey by Atlas Van Lines, 87% of transferees received some kind of reimbursement for their relocation costs in 2017.
-New hires were less likely to get full reimbursement of their costs, but 81% of new hires still received some level of reimbursement.(9)
+According to an annual survey by Atlas Van Lines, nearly 90% of transferees (employees moving from one company location to another) and new hires received some kind of reimbursement for their relocation costs in 2019.
+New hires were slightly less likely to get full reimbursement of their costs compared to transferees.7

-Keep in mind that how much your company is willing to reimburse may depend on the specifics of your position.
-In general, companies are more likely to reimburse costs for executive or mid-level positions than entry level jobs.(10)
+Keep in mind that how much your company is willing to reimburse you for your move may depend on your position.
+In general, companies are more likely to reimburse costs for executive or mid-level positions than entry-level jobs.8

-Depending on your relocation assistance package, you could be reimbursed for costs such as home-finding trips, temporary housing, closing costs and real estate commission on the sale or purchase of a home, security deposits, transportation of vehicles, and packing and unpacking.(11)
+Depending on your relocation assistance package, you could be reimbursed for costs like home-finding trips, temporary housing, closing costs and real estate commission on the sale or purchase of a home, security deposits, transportation of vehicles, and packing and unpacking.9

-While some companies will reimburse all of your costs, others offer a lump sum.
-It’s important to know exactly what your new employer will and will not cover, so you know how to estimate your out-of-pocket costs.
+While some companies will cover all of your costs, others offer a lump sum.
+It’s important to know exactly what your new employer will and will not pay for, so you know how to estimate your out-of-pocket expenses.

 Consider downsizing your personal possessions.

 Another way to save money on relocation costs is to sell some stuff!
 We’re talking about that armoire you never found the right place for or the bookcase that’s still in your garage.
-Now is the perfect time to get rid of items you don’t need.
+Now’s the perfect time to get rid of that junk.

-There are two benefits of selling cumbersome furniture pieces you no longer need or getting rid of junk in your garage before moving.
+There are two benefits to selling bulky furniture you don’t need or clearing out clutter in your garage before moving.
 First of all, you’ll save on moving costs.
-Second, you could potentially make some extra money from the sale of those items to put toward your move.
+Second, you could potentially make some extra cash to put toward your move.
 It’s a win-win!

 How to Sell Your House Quickly When Relocating

-According to an annual relocation survey, around half of survey participants were homeowners.(12) Owning a home adds an extra step to your relocation process.
-It’s not as simple as just giving your landlord a 30-day notice; you need to work with top-notch real estate agents to sell your home quickly and find the right place for you in your new city.
+Owning a home adds an extra step to your relocation process.
+It’s not as simple as just giving your landlord a 30-day notice—you need to work with top-notch real estate agents to sell your home quickly and find the right place for you in your new city.

-A quality real estate agent can be an invaluable resource to people in your situation—not to mention has already helped others like you dozens of times!
-They know exactly how to guide you through the process so that you price your home competitively, show off its best features, and get the best price.
-If you need to sell your house quickly, follow these tips.
+A quality real estate agent is an extremely helpful resource for homeowners looking to move.
+Since they’ve done this same thing a bazillion times, they know exactly how to guide you through the process so you price your home competitively, show off its best features, and get the best price.
+If you need to sell your house quickly, follow these steps: